gdbooks/3DCollisions/Chapter2/static_aabb_plane.md

 We then check the vertex that is furthest from the plane.
 If the vertex diagonally opposite that one is on the other side of the plane, we have an intersection.

-This might be a bit hard to visualize, so i rendered it out step by step:

-#TODO

 ## The Algorithm

 This test is equivalent to finding an AABB vertex most distant along the plane